nreHieW/Eagle/README.md

 ## Advanced Usage
 Eagle works best in CUDA enabled GPU environments or at the very least with [Apple Metal](https://developer.apple.com/metal/pytorch/).
 If you do not have access to such resources, feel free to use the [Google Colab provided](https://colab.research.google.com/drive/1oGiZA0uj9MIarkhg2ty21WC4A0KXuhZX?authuser=3#scrollTo=h1KXqSjicSJU).
 There are different variants of models provided - both [PyTorch](https://pytorch.org/) and [ONNX](https://onnx.ai/) formats as well as different sizes of the detector model.
 Feel free to choose the relevant format/sizes for your hardware requirements.
 Feel free to change the Tracker model used as well.

 The Homography Calculation and Keypoint detection are pretty computationally expensive operations.
 If you have the compute requirements, feel free to invoke them more often as it might lead to more accurate results.
-They are controlled by the `num_homography` and `num_keypoint_detection` parameter which determine the number of times these operations are carried out per second respectively.
+They are controlled by the `num_homography` and `num_keypoint_detection` parameter which determine the number of times each of the operations are carried out per second respectively.

 ### Capabilities
 Given that Eagle was trained on consumer hardware, it is not 100% accurate especially when dealing with irregular camera angles or heavy occlusion of players and frames.
 While wider camera angles such as those used in scouting feeds are preferred, Eagle is trained on standard broadcast data so it would work just fine.
 While many attempts and heuristics are in place to handle the inaccuracies, it is still highly recommended to use `annotated.mp4` to determine if there are any errors in the output before using the data provided.

 Some common debugging strategies:
 - The most common issue is incorrect team assignment.
 Team assignment is currently done purely based on heuristics.
-The solution is simply to edit the team mapping dictionary in the metadata.
+The solution is to simply manually edit the team mapping dictionary in the metadata.
 - The second most common issue is when balls are not detected (given their size).
 This could cause erratic ball coordinates since Eagle interpolates the coordinates.
 One solution is to reduce the confidence threshold required for the detector (`detector_conf`).
 - A homography requires 4 points at minimum.
 Some camera angles makes this difficult.
-One solution is to reduce the confidence threshold for the keypoint detector (`keypoint_conf`)
+One solution is to reduce the confidence threshold for the keypoint detector (`keypoint_conf`).
 - Lastly, if the ball detections are extremely inaccurate, one solution is to increase the input resolution to get higher recall.
 If the model is detecting many objects as ball, set `filter_ball_detections=True` for the processor which will attempt to use a Kalman Filter to smooth out and detect outliers.

 ### Model Weights